clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

 #.
 Reboot the system and log back in.
 It is normal for the graphical
-   environment not to start without an NVIDIA driver loaded.
+   environment not to start without the NVIDIA driver loaded.